tariqmhmd5/Imdb-Data-Analysis/README.md

-# FDI Data Analysis Using Tableau
+# Analysis on Imdb Dataset
 **Problem Statement:**

 Create a dashboard which contain plots of: